ory/kratos/UPGRADE.md

 Please check the [CHANGELOG.md](./CHANGELOG.md) for a full list of changes before finalizing the upgrade process.

-## unreleased

-These changes have not yet been released and this area's purpose is to keep track of future changes.

 ## v0.8.0-alpha.1

 This version includes a lot of new features, but includes few breaking changes, mostly around the SDKs.